 If you live in an area that is not particularly dry but local conditions call for drought-tolerant plants, you can select appropriate plants from other areas.

 Choosing Water-Wise Plants

 The USDA plant hardiness zone map divides the U.S. and Canada into 13 zones based on their average minimum winter temperatures.
 Newer maps divide each zone into two.
 The map helps you decide which plants will survive in your garden.
 You'll find a plant's ideal range of zones in plant catalogs.

 While hardiness zone information is a standard climate reference, your garden may have microclimates that can affect a plant's health.
 For example, a building or a clump of densely planted shrubs that blocks or redirects the wind can alter the growing conditions in adjacent areas.

 Other conditions that can affect your decision are areas that are normally dry but do flood periodically, such as rain gardens.
 Rain gardens are low areas that manage rainfall runoff from the house and masonry surfaces.
-Plants like water-wise daylilies can withstand occasional flooding.
+Some drought-tolerant plants such as daylilies (Hemerocallis spp.) can withstand occasional flooding.

 Many water-wise plants have lacy leaves because the small surface area reduces evaporation.
 Others have thick, waxy leaves that can hold moisture, such as succulents.

 Roots of water-wise plants tend to grow deep into the soil to reach moisture.
 For that reason, drought-tolerant plants thrive in fine, well-draining soil, so consider adding organic matter to loosen the soil.
 The organic matter will also supply nutrients and help hold moisture in the soil.
 Because they do well in dry conditions, most water-wise plants do best in full sun.

 If you're having trouble finding specific plants, many wholesale growers who distribute through garden centers have extensive online catalogs.
 They can also help you find a retailer who carries their plants.